MBA in Executive Management & Entrepreneurship

 FIN501: Corporate Finance - 3.0 Semester Credits

 This course introduces the student to the basic decision models of financial management and prepares them to take an active role in financial decision-making in their organization.
-It provides an introduction to the theory, the methods, and the concerns of corporate finance.
-The main topics include: 1) the time value of money and capital budgeting techniques; 2) uncertainty and the trade-off between risk and return; 3) security market efficiency; 4) optimal capital structure, and 5) dividend policy decisions.
+It introduces the theory, the methods, and the concerns of corporate finance.
+The main topics include: 1) financial statements interpretation and analysis; 2) management of cash flow and working capital; 3) pro forma analysis; 4) the time value of money and capital budgeting techniques; 5) long-term financing instruments; 6) security market efficiency; and 7) value creation principles.

 IB501: International Business Concepts - 3.0 Semester Credits